pe2mbs/tuxbox-bouquetedit/README.md

 This Bouquet editor uses the wxWidgets 2.8 library and is written in Python.
 All through the application not complete (see todo)
 I like to get some feedback on how the application experienced is at this time.

+I thank "spacedentist" and his project enigma2-bouqueteditor, the enigma2.py module, I used this to do all the parsing and building the service list and bouquets.

+All through this is build on a Linux system, it should run on Windows and Mac.

 # Usage:
 When starting the application and a receiver is set to autoload, the application will load the channels and bouquets from the receiver.